Litter-Robot 4 Review: It Flagged a UTI Early. Then It Broke

 The Litter-Robot 4 is an automatic self-cleaning litter box that sifts waste from clean litter after each use, depositing clumps into a sealed drawer below the globe.
 The Whisker app tracks each cat's visits, weight, and usage patterns over time, and this is where the health monitoring capability lives.
 This bundle adds a LitterTrap mat, ramp, 10 waste drawer liners, 3 OdorTrap refill packs, 30 cleaner wipes, and 2 carbon filters.

-One Man Five Cats, a YouTube channel with over 80,000 subscribers who has tested more than 20 self-cleaning litter boxes over three years, put it plainly in his 3-year ownership review: "after testing more than 20 machines for this channel, it's still my number one recommendation."
+One Man Five Cats, a YouTube channel with over 80,000 subscribers, has tested more than 20 self-cleaning litter boxes over three years.
+His verdict in his 3-year ownership review:

 What the Data Actually Shows

-Cat health monitoring is the most underrated feature in this product category. kay_k88, a cat owner on r/litterrobot, wrote: "Litter robot caught my cats frequent usage which caused concern and a vet visit.
+"Litter robot caught my cat's frequent usage which caused concern and a vet visit.
 Early stage chronic kidney disease.
 Luckily because it was caught so early, it's manageable."
-Weight tracking, per-cat visit history, and frequency alerts all remain free in the Whisker app.

 The QuietSift motor is genuinely, measurably quiet.
 Technically Jeff, a YouTube reviewer with over 47,000 subscribers, ran an explicit audio test during his review and reported the motor was "running just a few feet away and you can't hear it at all in the recording."
 Amazon reviewers confirm it does not wake them at night.